akirk/friends-send-to-e-reader/README.md

 ### 0.8.3
 - Try harder to ensure the title is not empty ([#12])
+- Allow creating books via bulk edit ([#13])
+- Fixed a bug where a non-existant image could cause the rest of the document to be a link
+- Enable the URL GET parameter on any page

 ### 0.8.2
 - Ensure the title is not empty ([#11])